 April 25, 2013

 When word got out in August 2011 that there was, and would be, a shortage of the only medication approved to treat adult heartworms in dogs, most conformation dog show fanciers merely shrugged.
 The American Heartworm Society came up with a protocol to manage dogs that might not be able to get treatment due to the drug shortage.
-(So far, veterinarians with infected canine patients have been able to contact Merial and obtain just enough of the regular heartworm drug held in reserve to treat those individual dogs.)
+(Veterinarians with infected canine patients were able to contact Merial and obtain just enough of the regular heartworm drug held in reserve to treat those individual dogs.)

 The heartworm drug shortage came about due to a problem with a United States supplier of one of the ingredients.
 The FDA is not comfortable with an overseas supplier of that ingredient, so while bottleneck was straightened out, access was limited.
 Still, very few purebred show dogs were affected by the heartworm drug shortage.

 More crucial was the Novartis shortage of some heartworm preventive medications — namely Interceptor and Sentinel.
 This shortage was due to a problem at a United States manufacturing plant.
 It appears that some human medications from the plant may have been mixed with other human medications when packaged.
 There was no problem per se with the Interceptor or Sentinel heartworm medications, but this plant manufactured these drugs also.

 Shutting the plant down to correct the problems with those human medications limited these heartworm medications for dogs until April 2013.
 On April 22, 2013, Novartis Animal Health announced that Sentinel (milbemycin oxime/lufenuron) Flavor Tabs was back on the market at nearly half the 2011 prices.
 Novartis also announced that it had discontinued the production of Interceptor (milbemycin oxime) Flavor Tabs for the US market.